 Once teachers, caregivers and youth volunteers are mobilized, what they learn will perpetuate itself.
 The communities will never be the same again – and this bodes well for the vulnerable children.
 After 3 years, these schools and their communities will be saturated with what they need to know.

-There are presently 7 Hope Clubs which are run at local schools in Daantjie and Msogwaba, for orphans and vulnerable children.
+There are presently 7 Hope Clubs which are run at local schools in Daantjie and Msogwaba, for vulnerable children.
 The youth who run the clubs volunteer their time once or twice a week, depending on the school, to train the children soccer skills, provide counseling and run activities and games.

 Another Hope Club was started by one of our youth leaders at Pholani Primary School in Daantjie.
 Abednigo is a youth head of household and supports himself and his brother on the stipend he earns from running his club.
 He presently lives at the Litsemba Centre and also assists with maintenance.